Paremata: Early history

-The modern suburb, just south of Plimmerton, derives its name from the "Paremata Barracks", erected on the north shore of Porirua Harbour in about 1846 when the British Empire was nervous about the local Ngāti Toa tribe under its leader Te Rauparaha.
-The stone barracks were largely destroyed by an earthquake in 1848.
+The modern suburb, just south of Plimmerton, derives its name from the "Paremata Barracks", erected on the north shore of Porirua Harbour in about 1846 when the British Empire became nervous about the local Ngāti Toa tribe under its chief, Te Rauparaha.
+The stone barracks were largely destroyed by the 1848 Marlborough earthquake.

-The Wellington and Manawatu Railway Company built a station at Paremata in 1885 that connected the town to Wellington.
-In 1936 a road bridge finally spanned the entrance to the Pāuatahanui Inlet, greatly easing access to Wellington for the growing suburb.
-After a coast road was built between Pukerua Bay and Paekākāriki further north, the route through Paremata became part of State Highway 1.
-Later developments to ease congestion included the Paremata Roundabout, just south of the road bridge, reducing some of the distress that was occasionally caused at what came to be known as "Glass Corner".
+The Wellington and Manawatu Railway Company built a station at Paremata in 1885 that connected the town with Wellington.
+In 1936 a road-bridge finally spanned the entrance to the Pāuatahanui Inlet, greatly easing access to Wellington for the growing suburb.
+After a coast road was built between Pukerua Bay and Paekākāriki further north, the route through Paremata became part of State Highway 1 (SH 1).
+Later developments to ease congestion included the Paremata Roundabout, just south of the road-bridge, in 2019.

 During World War II, United States soldiers were stationed near the barracks, on land that later became the Ngatitoa Domain.

+Golden Gate, a historical name used as early as the mid-1950s, generally referred to the eastern area of Paremata.
+As of 2026 it typically refers to the peninsula — containing the entirety of Seaview Road — that juts out northeastwards between Ivey Bay and Browns Bay.